In Him we have redemption through His blood, the forgiveness of sins, according to the riches of His grace.~Ephesians 1:7 NKJV

 The Gospel does offend, beloved.
 Its beautiful brutality is offensive to those who are still in love with their sin.
 But for those suffocating in their sin, those who are desperate for rescue and devoid of hope, it is the breath of life and an extended, nail-scarred hand that reaches out to snatch them from hell.

-I am not ashamed of the gospel, for it is the power of God for salvation to everyone who believes.
+I am not ashamed of the gospel of Christ, for it is the power of God to salvation for everyone who believes.~Romans 1:16a NKJV

 Share your salvation experience.

-Father, we decline any impotent gospel.
-Bring us back to Your complete and unvarnished truth.
-We embrace the work of the cross and the blood of Christ that saves us.
-Send us to the four corners of the Earth to spread the good news in its entirety.
-May we leave nothing out and no one behind.
-In Jesus’ Name, amen. ❤️
+Father, I decline any impotent gospel.
+Bring me back to Your complete and unvarnished truth.
+I embrace the work of the cross and the blood of Christ that saves us.
+Send me into the four corners of the Earth to spread the Good News of Christ in its entirety.
+May I leave nothing out and no one behind.